 Whitehorse General Hospital

-Outpatient physiotherapy services is provided to clients with orthopeadic, neurological and respiratory problems.
-UV-B light therapy for skin conditions and a pelvic floor program focusing on incontinence and pelvic pain are also available.
-Clients with Workers Compensation Clainms are generally not seen by our service and should be referred to private physiotherapy services.
+Outpatient physiotherapy services are provided to clients with orthopaedic (including pelvic floor) and neurological conditions.
+All clients must have a physician's referral to receive therapy.
+Clients with Workers Compensation Claims are generally not seen by our service and should be referred to private physiotherapy services.
 Clients with Extended Health coverage are encouraged to attend private physiotherapy services.
-All clients must have a physician’s referral to receive therapy.
-Since services to all Yukoners is offered, there may be significant wait times.

 Child Development Centre

-Private practice physiotherapists treat a diverse variety of health conditions, including: back or neck pain; posture problems; joint or muscle pain of spinal and extremity origin; arthritis; breathing problems such as asthma, chronic bronchitis; rehabilitation following joint replacement; work place injuries; sports injuries.
-Treatment may involve use of various modalities (ultrasound, interferential current therapy, TENS, hot packs, cold packs), exercises for a particular health condition, soft tissue work of muscle stretching, massage and joint-mobilisation.
+Private practice physiotherapists treat a diverse variety of health conditions, including: back or neck pain; posture problems; joint or muscle pain of spinal and extremity origin; arthritis; breathing problems such as asthma, chronic bronchitis; rehabilitation following joint replacement; workplace injuries; sports injuries.
+Treatment may involve the use of various modalities (ultrasound, interferential current therapy, TENS, hot packs, cold packs), exercises for a particular health condition, soft tissue work of muscle stretching, massage and joint-mobilization.

 Physiotherapists may work in one or any combination of the following specialized areas: orthopaedics, sports injuries, workplace injuries (WCB), complementary therapies as an adjunct to traditional physiotherapy (craniosacral, healing touch, myofascial release, visceral, medical or anatomically based acupuncture, Gunn intramuscular stimulation, rehab Pilates), and industrial rehabilitation (return to work exercise prescription, functional capacity evaluations, ergonomic assessments).